Workshops, lectures & courses

 Sexual Grounding Therapy©

-This workshop will provide participants with an experiential introduction to Sexual Grounding Therapy© together with an outline of the underlying theory and the opportunity to ask questions about the work.
+This workshop provides participants with an experiential introduction to Sexual Grounding Therapy© together with an outline of the underlying theory and the opportunity to ask questions about the work.

 For further information and to book your place on this workshop, please click the button below: